DanielTea/proxycurl_mcp/TROUBLESHOOTING.md

 The MCP server was returning 403 Forbidden errors when trying to search for people on LinkedIn through the Proxycurl API.

 ### Root Cause Identified
-The error message "Not enough credits" indicates that the Proxycurl account has insufficient credits to perform search operations.
+The error message "Not enough credits" can indicate either:
+1. **Insufficient credits** in the Proxycurl account
+2. **Temporary API issues** where Proxycurl incorrectly reports credit problems

+**Note**: In many cases, this error is temporary and resolves itself.
+Always check your actual credit balance first.

 ### Error Details
 ```